-RQMIS helps US manufacturer design/conduct retrospective clinical study on device used to treat pancreatic cancer
+RQMIS helps US manufacturer design/conduct a retrospective clinical study on devices used to treat pancreatic cancer

 Background: